dawiddiwad/verity-app/README.md

 **Verity** is a web application designed to help job seekers and hiring professionals evaluate how well a resume matches a specific job description, acting as an **AI Resume Analyzer**.

 The core workflow is job-centric.
 Users first create and save distinct "Jobs," each with a title and description.
 They can either paste the details manually or use the AI-powered **"Load from URL"** feature to automatically extract them from a job posting.
 They can then select a job and analyze multiple resumes against it.
 The application uses the Google Gemini AI model to perform a detailed analysis, providing a match score, a summary, and keyword comparisons.
 All jobs and their associated analysis results are stored locally in the browser's IndexedDB, managed by a user-controlled SQLite database file.
+The user experience is enhanced by a unified processing overlay that provides clear, consistent feedback during all background tasks.

 ---